wacncontent/CustomizeTool/addCommentOutput/articles/media-services/media-services-release-notes.md

 The latest version of the Media Services SDK is now 3.0.0.0.
 You can download the latest package from Nuget or get the bits from [GitHub].

 Starting with the Media Services SDK version 3.0.0.0, you can reuse the [Azure Active Directory Access Control Service (ACS)] tokens.
-For more information, see the “Reusing Access Control Service Tokens” section in the [Connecting to Media Services with the Media Services SDK for .NET] topic.
+For more information, see the "Reusing Access Control Service Tokens" section in the [Connecting to Media Services with the Media Services SDK for .NET] topic.

 ### <a name="dec_13_donnet_ext_changes"></a>Azure Media Services .NET SDK Extensions 2.0.0.0